 This process is a key factor in the process of success and survival of any group and organization.
 Effective leadership often makes up for scarce equipment and resources.

-What is a good leadership essay?
+What good leadership essays are?